rambutan32/librambutan/docs/source/bootloader.rst

 If all goes well, you'll see a bunch of output, then "Verification OK".
 Your board now has a fresh bootloader installed.

-The first time you upload a program after installing a new bootloader, there is no need to select a serial port in the :ref:`IDE <ide>` [#fbootser]_.
-Perform this first upload with no serial port selected.
-The IDE will emit a warning about not finding a serial port, but the upload will still succeed.
-In subsequent uploads, select a serial port as you normally would.

 If something goes wrong, the `forum`_ is probably your best bet for obtaining help, with IRC (server irc.freenode.net, channel